Pricing strategy

 Not more pieces.
 A resolved product baseline.

-The commercial value is not component count.
-It is the reduction in interface drift across hierarchy, density, state behavior, navigation, and documentation.
+The value is the reduction in interface drift across hierarchy, density, state behavior, navigation, and documentation.

 Why one-time pricing fits

-Closer to a software edition than a SaaS seat.
+Closer to an edition than a SaaS seat.

 Expansion path